G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

+2) The Randomized Attack has a limited impact on G$^2$uardFL's performance due to the introduction of Eq.~\eqref{eq:smooth_graph}.
+This equation serves to smooth the constructed attributed graph, thereby mitigating the instability of detection results.

+\textbf{Data Heterogeneity}.
+The variability in clients' data distribution can potentially influence G$^2$uardFL's performance, as the graph construction module evaluates the disparity between normal and poisoned model weights.
+To simulate data heterogeneity, we introduce data partitioning~\cite{hsu2019measuring} by sampling diverse proportions of data to clients.
+Specifically, we use a Dirichlet distribution parameterized by $\alpha$ to allocate data to clients, ranging from highly non-iid ($\alpha \rightarrow 0$) to uniformly distributed ($\alpha \rightarrow \infty$).
+We choose $\alpha \in \{ 0.05, 0.10, 0.50, 1.00, 5.00, 10.00 \}$ and the evaluation results in Fig.~\ref{fig:cifar_and_sentiment_data} with the \emph{PGD with replacement} attack show:

-1) G$^2$uardFL can successfully defend against backdoor attacks, though there is a slight performance drop for the primary task as data heterogeneity increases.
-During the construction of the attributed graph, G$^2$uardFL ensures differences between benign and malicious clients are larger than differences among benign clients, enabling it to filter out malicious weights regardless of the data heterogeneity level.
+1) G$^2$uardFL effectively defends against backdoor attacks, with a marginal drop in primary task performance as data heterogeneity increases.
+The attributed graph construction ensures that differences between benign and malicious clients outweigh differences among benign clients, facilitating the filtration of poisoned weights regardless of data heterogeneity levels.

-2) At $\alpha = 0.05$, ASR of Sentiment-140 under G$^2$uardFL's defense experiences a significant drop.
-This is attributed to many benign clients only having one sample at $\alpha = 0.05$, as shown in Fig.~\ref{fig:vis_sentiment}.
-Hence, if G$^2$uardFL mistakenly accepts malicious weights when they dominate in a round, it is difficult to erase the backdoors from the aggregated global model due to the fewer number of samples on benign clients.
+2) At $\alpha = 0.05$, the ASR of Sentiment-140 experiences a significant decline under G$^2$uardFL's defense.
+This phenomenon is attributed to the fact that numerous benign clients possess only one sample at $\alpha = 0.05$, as evidenced in Fig.~\ref{fig:vis_sentiment}.
+If G$^2$uardFL erroneously accepts poisoned weights in rounds where they prevail, it becomes challenging to eliminate the backdoors from the aggregated global model due to the limited number of samples on benign clients.